electronicreview/GasConnect/README.md

 - src/screens/Login.js ----> This markdown file you are reading.
 - img ----------> Images folder for the readme
 ```
+## Development

+- NodeJS
+- MongoDB
+- ReactNative
+- API: is hosted on Herokuapp for NodeJS environment: https://gas-connect-api.herokuapp.com/
+- Database is hosted on MongoDB with the free service.

 ## Visuals